MarioChao/PieHikingPlugin/README.md

 The plugin contains automatic setup for the [Heart Pie](https://github.com/MarioChao/HeartPie) tool.

-If you are creating a pie hiking map, the plugin also set up the scripts for the [Pie Hiking Map Kit](https://create.roblox.com/store/asset/18722872073/Pie-Hiking-Map-Kit).
+If you are creating a pie hiking map, the plugin also sets up the [Pie Hiking Map Kit](https://create.roblox.com/store/asset/18722872073/Pie-Hiking-Map-Kit).

 ## Roblox Group

 The official group for the pie hiking plugin is [Dreams About Limitless Infinity Twaai](https://www.roblox.com/groups/16914311/).

-You can also share and submit maps in the [Discord](https://discord.gg/ymQHxEQX66) server.
+You can also share and submit maps in the [Discord server](https://discord.gg/ymQHxEQX66).

 ## Credits